Time flies very fast and perhaps sometimes we don’t stop or pause to asks ourselves ‘What do we really want to do in life?’

-I did a lot of things before this – I was a sales promoter, real estate agent, a makeup artist, I was a coordinator in the entertainment and event management line, I did corporate sales for big and small firms… It’s a long list to be honest!
+I did a lot of things before this – I was a sales promoter, real estate agent, a makeup artist, I was a project manager in the entertainment and event management line, I did corporate sales for big and small firms… It’s a long list to be honest!
 I tried a lot of things right until I became an entrepreneur and ran several different businesses, which did I enjoy as well.

 But I always knew in my heart that I wanted to be an Artist, I knew it for more than 20 years…

 Growing up, our family were in constant financial difficulties for as long as I can remember.
 I know it wasn’t easy for my parents and they really did their best to raise us.
 As as child, I went though some very painful and difficult times and art was my only escape.

 I can make art from just about anything – Give me a pencil and I’ll start sketching.
 Give me crayons or magic pens and I’ll create something fun and magical.
 Give me papers and I’ll make collages.
 Whatever the medium was, I can make art from it!

 I love arts because it makes me happy.
 Art takes me to a different place where life was full of joy.
 It’s really magical.
 It completes me.
 It’s my home…

 When You Love It, You'll Naturally Be Good At It!

 Some old sketch I made before…

 For what I can remember, whenever there’s a drawing or colouring competition in school or even outside of school, you can be sure I will enter them.

 I wish I had some photos of me entering these competitions, but I don’t really have a lot of photos taken of me when I was young.